-In this paper we have described a new type of nonradial deformation mode that we discovered in our 3D stellar core-collapse simulations using energy-dependent, three-flavor neutrino transport, applied to progenitor stars of 11.2, 20, and $27 M{\odot}$ .
-During the first $100-150 \, \mathrm{ms}$ of postbounce evolution, a stationary, dipolar neutrino-emission asymmetry establishes itself.
-It persists throughout the postbounce accretion phase of the stalled SN shock for hundreds of ms, even in those models that show violent SASI activity for part of their postbounce evolution.
-This multi-dimensional phenomenon has not been identified unambiguously in any previous 2D simulation.
+In this paper we have described a new type of nonradial deformation mode that we discovered in our 3D stellar corecollapse simulations using energy-dependent, three-flavor neutrino transport, applied to progenitor stars of 11.2, 20, and 27 M{\odot} .
+During the first 100-150 ms of postbounce evolution, a long-lasting, only slowly evolving dipolar neutrinoemission asymmetry establishes itself.
+It persists throughout the postbounce accretion phase of the stalled SN shock for hundreds of ms, even in those models that show violent SASI activity for parts of their postbounce evolution.
+This multidimensional phenomenon has not been identified unambiguously in any previous 2D simulation.
 We call the new phenomenon LESA for "Lepton-number Emission Self-sustained Asymmetry."
 LESA emerges from an instability, i.e., the spherically symmetric state is not stable and the asymmetry grows from any perturbation, no matter how small.
 In contrast to convection or SASI, the nature of LESA is not simply hydrodynamical, but rather a neutrino-hydrodynamical instability and as such the first of its kind identified in the SN context.

-The dipole mode manifests itself most conspicuously in the lepton-number flux ( $\nu_e$ minus $\bar{\nu}e$ ), whose dipole amplitude can reach 100% of its $4\pi$ directional average, i.e., in one direction the lepton-number flux can exceed twice the average, in the opposite direction in can be even somewhat negative ( $\bar{\nu}e$ number flux exceeds that of $\nu_e$ ).
-While dipole amplitudes of the individual $\nu_e$ and $\bar{\nu}e$ number and energy fluxes of 10-20% can be observed in our 3D calculations of the 11.2 $M\odot$ progenitor (and somewhat smaller ones in the 27 $M\odot$ model), heavylepton neutrinos as well as the sum of $\nu_e$ and $\bar{\nu}e$ exhibit only percent-level dipolar luminosity asymmetries.
+The dipole mode manifests itself most conspicuously in the lepton-number flux (v_e minus \bar{v}e), whose dipole amplitude can reach 100% of its 4π directional average, i.e., in one direction the lepton-number flux can exceed twice the average, in the opposite direction it can be even somewhat negative (\bar{v}e number flux exceeds that of v_e).
+While dipole amplitudes of the individual v_e and \bar{v}e number and energy fluxes of 10-20% can be observed in our 3D calculations of the 11.2 M{\odot} progenitor (and somewhat smaller ones in the 27 M{\odot} model), heavy-lepton neutrinos as well as the sum of v_e and \bar{v}e exhibit only percent-level dipolar luminosity asymmetries.

 The neutrino-emission dipole originates from a hemispheric asymmetry of the electron distribution in the mantle layer of the PNS interior to the neutrinospheres, although the density stratification is perfectly spherical and concentric in these regions of extreme gravitational field strength.
-In the hemisphere of higher $v_e$ flux, convection in the deeper layers of the PNS mantle is enhanced compared to the opposite side and dredges up electrons more efficiently from the dense, lepton-rich central core.
-These electrons are mixed outward towards the neutrinospheres and lead to less deleptonized conditions in one hemisphere, supporting the higher $\nu_e$ flux.
+In the hemisphere of higher v_e flux, convection in the deeper layers of the PNS mantle is enhanced compared to the opposite side and dredges up electrons more efficiently from the dense, lepton-rich central core.
+These electrons are mixed outward towards the neutrinospheres and lead to less deleptonized conditions in one hemisphere, supporting the higher v_e flux.
 The convective activity seems to be instigated and fostered by shear flows, turbulent motions, and gravity waves caused by the violent impacts of accretion streams in the neutrinospheric region.
-This connection is suggested by the observed correlation between PNS-convection asymmetry and a considerable asymmetry of the mass-accretion flow which is stronger in the hemisphere of enhanced PNS convection.
+This connection is suggested by the observed correlation between PNS-convection asymmetry and a considerable asymmetry of the mass-accretion flow, which is stronger in the hemisphere of enhanced PNS convection.
 The accretion asymmetry also contributes to the lepton-number emission dipole, because the accretion streams carry electronrich matter and thus supply the PNS with fresh lepton number, but this effect is subdominant.